 A PAD IN THE STRAW

-was first published sixty-two years ago in 1952.
+was first published sixty-six years ago in 1952.
 Long out of print, this new

 edition retains Lord David Cecil's Foreword to the original volume but now